lzyang2000/twist2_mjlab/README.md

 2. point the task at the resulting motion file,
 3. train with `train_twist2.sh`, and
 4. visualize with `play_twist2.sh`.

+## TODOs
+- [ ] Add hardware deployment instructions and scripts that use the MJLab G1 definitions.

 ## What’s in the package